Skip to content

 Resources

-Dataset cards and model cards collect supported inputs, task names, model checkpoints, citations, licenses, and training metadata.
+Dataset cards and model cards collect supported inputs, task names, checkpoint IDs, citations, licenses, and training metadata.

 Data layer